4/24/2025

 Joel

-Now, and you need to look back a little bit on the margin gap in Q4 as well.
-I mean, there you had an enhanced margin issue, so to speak, from the strengthening of the US dollar, which added to the dilution from the heat pump side, which reversed now in Q1 where the Euro strengthened against the dollar again.
+No, and you need to look back a little bit on the margin gap in Q4 as well.
+I mean, there you had an enhanced margin issue, so to speak, from the strengthening of the US dollar, which added to the dilution from the heat pump side, reversed now in Q1, where the euro strengthened against the dollar again.
 So that's why I have a smaller gap here in Q1.
-And as Christopher said, we don't expect the heat pumps to be any visible driver to any extent here going forward in Q2
+And as Christopher said, we don't expect the heat pumps to be any visible driver to any extent here going forward in Q2 and Q3.

 speaker